Skip to main content

 About

-Tiny House Simulator is a single player open world simulation game.
+Tiny House Simulator is a single player open world city builder game with a economy theme.
 It was developed by FarFromSky and was released on November 5, 2024.
-It received mostly positive reviews from players.
+It received neutral reviews from players.

 Manage your own tiny house building company in this open-world adventure.
 Create unique homes for clients, discover varied landscapes, and deliver your creations across the island.
 Upgrade your business, navigate picturesque routes, and immerse yourself in beautiful scenery.